 Introduce data and information resources in Chemistry, Chemical Engineering, and related fields for Mines community.

-To start, you may use the Mines Library Catalog to search for research articles for a broad understanding of your research topic.
-Use the faceted filters on the right side of the search result to narrow it down to Resource Types / Articles.
+To start, use the Library Catalog to find articles for a broad understanding of your research topic.
+You can narrow your search results to just articles by using the Catalog's "facets" on screen left to select Resource Types / Articles

-Please note: not all research articles which the library subscribes to are searchable through the catalog, which is particularly true for Chemistry related articles.
-Only use the catalog for a broad search to get started and use specialized databases such as SciFinder and Web of Science to run more specific and comprehensive searches on your topic.
+Please note: The Catalog doesn't include every research article available from the --This is particularly true for for Chemistry articles.
+Only use the catalog for a broad searchto get started and use specialized databases such as SciFinder and Web of Science (see below) to run more specific and comprehensive searches on your topic.

 The databases listed below are your essential tools to run specific and/or comprehensive search on a Chemistry or Chemical Engineering topic.

 SciFinder is a means of accessing the Chemical Abstracts database using a powerful and intuitive search engine to find references to articles.
 Search for chemical data using a molecular formula, chemical name, chemical structure, reaction components, author name, or topic of interest.

 Note: Database use restricted to current Mines-affiliates only and requires an individual user account to access.
 First-time users, please register with a Mines email address through this link at http://libguides.mines.edu/scifinder_reg

 Access the world’s leading scholarly literature in the sciences, social sciences, arts, and humanities and examine proceedings of international conferences, symposia, seminars, colloquia, workshops, and conventions.
 Editions subscribed to include: Science Citation Index Expanded (1900-current) and Conference Proceedings Citation Index (1990-current).